elimbaum/backscatter-capstone/README.md

 <div style="text-align: center;">
 <div><img src="img/rfswitch.png" height=300></div>
 <em>A diagram of the hardware setup.
-The antenna is either grounded (through a 50Ω resistor, or not connected.)</em>
+The antenna is either grounded (through a 50Ω resistor), or not connected.</em>
 </div>

 ### Physical Layer